Whole Database and Partial Database Backups

 The SQL statement

-exports the control file contents to a SQL script file.
+ALTERDATABASEBACKUPCONTROLFILETOTRACEexports the control file contents to a SQL script file.
 You can use the script to create a new control file.
 Trace file backups have one major disadvantage: they contain no records of archived redo logs, and RMAN backups and copies.
 For this reason, binary backups are preferable.

 Archived Redo Log Backups

 Archived redo logs are essential for recovering an inconsistent backup.
 The only way to recover an inconsistent backup without archived logs is to use RMAN incremental backups.
 To be able to recover a backup through the most recent log, every log generated between these two points must be available.
 In other words, you cannot recover from log 100 to log 200 if log 173 is missing.
-If log 173 is missing, then you must halt recovery at log 172 and open the database with theRESETLOGS
+If log 173 is missing, then you must halt recovery at log 172 and open the database with theRESETLOGS option.Because archived redo logs are essential to recovery, you should back them up regularly.
+If possible, then back them up regularly to tape.

 You can make backups of archived logs by using the following methods: